Skip to content

 Generally speaking, surfboard socks are less protective than surfboard bags.
 But depending on what you're looking for, that might not be a problem.
 Here's everything you need to know about board socks.

 Surfboard socks are made from a soft, stretchable cotton-knit blend.
-They’re typically a bit thinner than bags, usually only 2-3 mm, with a bit of extra padding near the nose.
+They're typically a bit thinner than bags, usually only 2-3 mm, sometimes with a bit of extra padding near the nose.

-One last note about the materials…surfboard socks are built with a drawstring closure for easy access to your board.
-Slide your board in and tighten up the drawstring to lock it in place, then loosen it when you’re ready to head out.
+One last note about the materials.
+Surfboard socks are built with a drawstring closure for easy access to your board.
+Slide your board in and tighten up the drawstring to lock it in place, then loosen it when you're ready to head out.
 This may seem almost too simple.
-It is, that’s why the drawstring closures rarely ever break.
+It is; that's why the drawstring closures rarely ever break.

 Surfboard socks are cheaper than bags, usually in the range of $40-70.
 Cheaper in price & lower in protection, board socks serve their purpose for short periods of time but often need to be upgraded, especially if you surf every day.
-Board socks aren’t necessarily a bad option; but remember, lower price means less protection.
+Board socks aren't necessarily a bad option, but remember, a lower price means less protection.

 Whether you decide to protect your surfboard with a bag or sock is up to you.
 It really depends on your budget, needs, and expectations.
 But if you're looking for guaranteed daily protection, Faro surfboard bags are the way to go.
 They'll keep your quiver safe from the day-to-day, on far-out adventures, and everything in between.